Generic Name: ombitasvir, paritaprevir, and ritonavir (om BIT as vir, PAR i TA pre vir, and ri TOE na vir)

 Before you start taking Technivie, you must stop using medicine that contains ethinyl estradiol.
 This includes certain birth control pills or hormone replacement medicines.
 Ask your doctor about using non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking Technivie and for 2 weeks after your treatment ends.

-It is not known whether Technivie passes into breast milk or if it could harm a nursing baby.
+It is not known whether ombitasvir, paritaprevir, and ritonavir passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Technivie is not approved for use by anyone younger than 18 years old.

-Before you start treatment with Technivie, your doctor may perform tests to make sure you do not have conditions that would prevent you from safely using this medicine.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Technivie.

 Technivie is usually taken for 12 weeks.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.